b1ackviking/cpp-project-template/README.md

 And don't forget to update badge URLs if you decide to keep them.

-### Create an ADMIN_TOKEN

-The template uses a CI job to generate and push changelogs to the `main` branch.
-It is recommended to set up branch protection rules for the main branch.
-However, it will disallow pushing commits from the CI job.
-A way to overcome this limitation is to allow pushes from administrators and use an administrator's token with repository access in the CI.
-Go to your account *Settings* -> *Developer settings* -> *Personal access tokens* to generate a token and set it in the repository *Settings* -> *Secrets* as an `ADMIN_TOKEN`.

 ### Clean the `.git-blame-ignore-revs` file

 The `.git-blame-ignore-revs` file contains commit SHAs that you may want to skip